segmentio/consent-manager/README.md

 ### Standalone Script

-The standalone script is a prebuilt bundle that uses the [ConsentManager][] React component with [Inferno][] (a lightweight React alternative).
+The standalone script is a prebuilt bundle that uses the [ConsentManager][] React component with [Preact][] (a lightweight React alternative).
 It's best for if you want to get up and running quickly or you don't have a preexisting React setup.

 Include the consent manager script tag after your analytic.js snippet and add your own custom copy.
 The standalone script can be configured in one of two ways, via data attributes for simple usage or via a global callback function for advanced usage.
 Both methods allow the consent manager script to be loaded async.